ConnorSweeneyDev/.config/readme.md

 - NerdFont &rightarrow; Download from [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Documents\Fonts`, select all and right click then select "Install".
 You can delete the .ttf files from the folder after you've installed them.
-- OhMyPosh &rightarrow; Run `winget install JanDeDobbeleer.OhMyPosh`.
+- OhMyPosh &rightarrow; Run `winget install JanDeDobbeleer.OhMyPosh`, then paste the `C:\posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
 ### Terminal Settings:
 - Startup &rightarrow; "Default profile" = PowerShell.
 "Default termial application" = Windows Terminal.
 "Launch size" = 120x30.
 "Launch parameters" = Center on launch enabled.